dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Capture data in BigQuery.
 Develop a BigQuery API custom application to query the dataset and display device outlier data.
 - [ ] Capture data in BigQuery.
 Use the BigQuery console to query the dataset and display device outlier data.
+> **Incorrect:** This is not correct because you do not need to use BigQuery for the query pattern in this scenario.
+The focus is on a single action (identify outliers), not interactive analysis.
+And the speed of the data is more suited to Cloud Bigtable.
 - [x] Capture data in Cloud Bigtable.
 Use the Cloud Bigtable cbt tool to display device outlier data.
 > **Correct:** This is correct because the data type, volume, and query pattern best fit Cloud Bigtable capabilities.
 - [ ] Capture data in Cloud Bigtable.
 Install and use the HBase shell for Cloud Bigtable to query the table for device outlier data.